8lliotzhang/video-worsifier/README.md

 <li>Reference the correct mp4 file in the videos subfolder (or wherever u put it)</li>
 <li>For best results perform incantations during the loading sequence.</li>
 </ul>

+THIS SOFTWARE IS PROVIDED AS IS, AND ALL THAT MIT JAZZ, BLAH BLAH BLAH.